Expanded atmospheres and winds in Type I X-ray bursts from accreting neutron stars: Properties of the solutions

 Fig.~\ref{fig:rho_T} shows the corresponding density--temperature profiles.
 The models are all radiation pressure dominated in the extended regions, transitioning to a gas dominated regime in the surface regions.
 Note that at the high temperatures at the base of these envelopes, electron degeneracy is lifted so that our approximation of ideal gas applies even near the base.

 The sonic points for the winds range from ${\approx}\,40\ {\rm km}$ to more than $100\ {\rm km}$ (indicated by crosses in Fig.~\ref{fig:profiles}).
 It is interesting to note that the sonic points of these super-Eddington winds are much closer to the star than in a thermally-driven wind.
 The standard isothermal wind has $r_s=GM/2c_s^2\sim 10^6\ {\rm km}\ (T/10^7\ {\rm K})^{-1}$ (e.g.~\citealt{Parker1963}).
-In our case, setting the right-hand-side of Eq.~\eqref{eq:dvdr} (the numerator of $dv/dr$) equal to zero gives
+In our case, setting the right-hand-side of Eq.~\eqref{eq:dvdr} (the numerator of $dv/dr$) equal to zero, and assuming that $\lambda\approx 1/3$ and $c_s^2\ll c^2$ at $r=r_s$, gives

 With a sonic point temperature of $\approx 2\times 10^7\ {\rm K}$ and density $\approx 10^{-4}\ {\rm g\ cm^{-3}}$, $\beta \sim 10^{-4}$.
 Similarly, the luminosity lies slightly below the critical luminosity at the sonic point by a similar amount, $1-L/\Lcr\sim 10^{-4}$, as we show in Fig.~\ref{fig:luminosity}.
 The overall effect is to reduce the sonic point radius to $\sim 10^{-4} GM/2c_s^2\sim 100\ {\rm km}$.